 Since the beginning of time, people have been fascinated with the sun.
-We used it to tell time, relied on its warmth to grow our crops and sustain our population-even worshipped it as a god.
+We used it to tell time and relied on its warmth to grow our crops and sustain our population.
 But for years, we have been reliant on electricity to give us light in our homes and our businesses.
-This has created a huge amount of pollution and waste, as well as driving up the cost of energy for everyone.
-Now, technological advancements have allowed us to harness the suns awesome power, creating a new age for power and light.
+This has created a huge amount of pollution, as well as driving up the cost of energy for everyone.
+Technological advancements have allowed us to harness the sun’s power using solar panels, creating a new age for power.
 Today, we wanted to give you a little insight into what solar energy is all about, and how it could benefit you at home, and at work.

 What Is Solar Energy?

 Solar power is a type of energy harnessed from the power of the sun’s rays.
 There’s no need to mine coal or oil, destroy landscapes or worry about shortages, it’s the greenest source of energy.
 Just like the wind, solar power is a virtually unlimited and in exhaustible fuel resource that does not require mining.
 And the best part is you can harness it yourself, all you need is the right equipment to be come energy self-sufficient, and help save the environment too.

 The solar panels you commonly see installed on the roofs of private homes or business properties are PV cells make from layers of semi-conducting material.
 This is usually silicon but could be other things.
 These cells are activated when light shines on them, creating a small electrical field across all the layers.
 The stronger the sunshine, the stronger the electrical field becomes, and the more electricity is produced.
 Dozens of these cells are often placed together to maximise effectiveness, sometimes powering entire homes in the height of summer.